MichaelRCruz/idk-nginx/LocationBlocks.md

 ...
 ```
 ### REGEX Match - case sensitive
-Matches URIs based on regular expression using the tilde character.
+Matches URIs based on regular expression using the "tilde" character.
 ```nginx
 ...